Skpow1234/Streamlens-backend/README.md

-# SteamLens
+# Streamlens

-SteamLens is a backend service for tracking and analyzing YouTube video watch events and sessions.
+Streamlens is a backend service for tracking and analyzing YouTube video watch events and sessions.
 It is built with FastAPI, SQLModel, and TimescaleDB, and is containerized for easy deployment.

 ---